Welcome to Nursery!

 Teacher - Mrs H Hurford

-Welcome to the Spring Term in Nursery!
+Welcome to the Summer Term in Nursery!

 Please can you make sure names are in children's clothes especially school jumpers.
 It is tricky to match the right clothes to the right child without a name!

 Our Forest School session is on a Thursday morning.
 Please send your child with a warm, waterproof coat and wellies.
 If you have a waterproof all-in-one or waterproof trousers you would like you child to wear, please include this.
 We have some spare wellies but not many.

 Here are a few ways you could help your child develop their independence at Nursery:

 - counting everyday objects and things that they see

 Of course, we are here to help your child whenever they need help, these ideas just help to develop their independence while they are at Nursery.

 The children enjoy using the computers at school.
 One program that we use is called Purple Mash.
 Purple Mash is an award-winning website for primary school children.
 It enables children to explore and enhance their knowledge in a fun and creative way.
 If you would like to access any of our Purple Mash activities at home, including 2Simple, please log in to;http://www.purplemash.com/sch/stpatrickstf1 withthe username and password for Nursery shown below.

 We had a visit from a police officer who spoke to us about his job and gave us some good advice about crossing the road.
 We listened very carefully and he asked if we knew how we could contact the police and we learnt that we can ring 101 or in an emergency 999.